What tax do I pay on savings and dividend income?

-The final amount of tax due on your income from a purchased annuity will depend on your situation and whether or not the income falls within the starting rate for savings and the personal savings allowance (savings nil rate).
-Our ‘savings and tax’ guide explains more.
+The final amount of tax due on your income from a purchased annuity will depend on your situation and whether or not the income falls within the starting rate for savings and the personal savings allowance (otherwise known as the savings nil rate).
+Our savings and tax guide explains more.

 What tax do I pay on gains from life insurance policies or investment bonds?

 If you take out an insurance policy or investment bond, the profits you make on the policy or investment bond when you cash it in might be taxable.
-You should ask your financial adviser or a specialist tax adviser.
+You should ask a financial adviser or a specialist tax adviser for more information.
 You can find a tax adviser on the Chartered Institute of Taxation website.
 This section covers those policies where the profits, which are often called 'gains', are taxable.